Andy Mangan: Bury

 At Bury, Mangan scored his first goal on 7 September 2007 with a header against Chesterfield, with five more goals coming before Christmas.
 He was injured at the beginning of December 2007 with a suspected hernia problem and later underwent surgery, restricting him to just six appearances in the rest of the season as he struggled to regain fitness.
 He made a total of 26 appearances in all competitions while with Bury.
 Following the sacking of Bury manager Chris Casper, Mangan was allowed to return to Accrington Stanley by his replacement Alan Knill on a one-month loan deal, scoring one goal in seven appearances.
 Mangan was released by Bury towards the end of the 2007–08 season.

 Forest Green Rovers

 In the summer of 2008, Mangan signed for Forest Green Rovers in the Conference Premier.
 It was at Forest Green that Mangan's goalscoring reputation began to form; his first season saw him finish as the league's top scorer with 26 goals in 41 games.
 Including cup competitions, Mangan made 49 appearances for the club, scoring 30 goals.
 These included hat-tricks against Torquay United, Lewes and Rushden & Diamonds.
 Mangan was voted player of the year by the Directors of Forest Green Rovers.

-Betting scandal

-On 7 April 2009, one year after leaving Bury, Mangan was named as one of five players charged by the Football Association for breaching betting rules, whereby players, managers or coaching staff are prohibited from betting on the result or progress of any match or competition in which the participant is participating or has any direct or indirect influence.
-According to the BBC, the charge relates to a match between Bury and Accrington Stanley, before which Mangan is alleged to have placed stakes to the value of approximately £3,500.
-The Football Association subsequently fined Mangan £2,000 and banned him from playing for five months.